How Car Insurance Premiums Are Calculated: The Complete Guide to Rate Setting

 Loss Ratio = Claims Paid ÷ Premiums Collected

 A loss ratio of 60% means an insurer pays out $60 in claims for every $100 it collects.
-Insurers typically target a combined ratio between 95–100% to remain profitable after operating expenses.
-The good news: private auto combined ratios improved significantly in 2025, dropping to approximately 94.5–95.1% — the best performance since 2020.
-This helped national full-coverage premiums fall roughly 6% in 2025.
-However, for 2026, combined ratios are projected to edge back up to 96–97%, and tariff-driven repair costs could push that figure higher, leading to renewed rate pressure.
-Learn how car insurance rate increases in 2026 may affect your renewal.
+Insurers typically target a combined ratio between 95-100% to remain profitable after operating expenses.
+The good news: private auto had an exceptionally strong 2025, with the net loss ratio dropping to 61.1% (physical damage at just 52.2%, the lowest in at least 30 years) and driving personal auto to underwriting profitability.
+This helped national premiums fall roughly 6% in 2025.
+For 2026, however, S&P Global Market Intelligence projects the all-auto combined ratio will rise to about 97.1, essentially matching 2024, while commercial auto is expected to hit 104.4 (unprofitable), as tariff-driven repair costs and slowing rate momentum compress margins.
+Learn more from our insurance loss ratios guide for a deeper dive on how this metric shapes your renewal.

 How Risk Pools Balance the System